-Audio converter is audio software for converting music file formats and audio resolution.
+Audio converter is an audio conversion software for music file formats and audio resolution.
 The article about audio converter bases.
-What is lossy and lossless, compressed and uncompressed files.
+What are lossy and lossless, compressed and uncompressed files.

-Lossless formats stored original audio staff from recording studio without loss of sound quality.
+Lossless formats contain original audio stuff from recording studio without losses of sound quality.
 Example: wav, aiff, aiff-c/sowt, flac, ape, alac (apple lossless).

-Lossy formats have lesser hard disk (or other storage) space than lossless.
+Lossy formats consumes lesser hard disk (or other storage) space than lossless ones.

 Uncompressed formats stored original audio stuff as is.
 Examples: wav, aiff, aiff-c/sowt.